core

 create_user Link

-create_user(username, fullname, password)
+create_user(username, fullname, password, roles=None)

 Parameters: